 Legalisation of documents

 In order for a public document issued in a foreign state to have the force of a public document in Latvia, this shall be legalised.
 In implementing State public administration, State administration, judicial and legislative institutions, other institutions and persons may accept only a legalised public document issued in a foreign state.
-Education documents issued in EU, EEA countries or Switzerland are exempt from the legalization procedure.

 Requirements for Documents to be legalised: